liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. I wanna turn myself in
 1. his arrogant attitude during the meeting was really off-putting
 1. I don't see the value in this product; I don't recognize the value of this product
-1. start a car; start a company
+1. start a car; start a company; in other situations, begin and start are interchangeable
 1. double-edged sword
 1. Baseball Hall of Fame
 1. Formula One